Lijiang: the South door to Tibet.

 Better the Chinese than the German with flip flop : P two hours of dirt road and twenty kilometers later we stop for the firs pee break.
-Here the read that is waiting for us:
+Here is the read that is waiting for us:

 “At least we got tarmac…” I think.
 But it’s still soon.
-About noon, the driver makes us a proposal that ends up in a ten minutes discussion where I don’t understand absolutely nothing.
-There is only a thing that I get: they reached a decision without even asking the opinion to the stupid white devil (that is me).
+About noon, the driver makes us a proposal that ends up in a ten minutes discussion where I don’t understand absolutely anything.
+There is only a thing that I get: they reached a decision without even asking the opinion of the stupid white devil (that is me).
 I ask some explanations to Feng, which explains to me: